-^a Data have been revised - producer price indices in the period between January 2005 and December 2008 have been recalculated by the CBS according to the NCEA 2007 with the implementation of the NIP 2008 and MIGs 2009 and reduced to the year 2005 (a base year).
-Moreover, data on producer price indices in the eurozone have been revised by the Eurostat according to the new classification (NACE Rev. 2) and reduced to the year 2005 (a base year). ^b Preliminary data.
-Note: The eurozone related consumer price series includes Greece from 1 January 2017, Slovenia from 1 January 2007, Cyprus and Malta from 1 January 2008 and Slovakia from 1 January 2009, while the producer price series for the entire period includes 16 member states.
-Accordingly, the weight assigned to the Slovenian tolar (0.2%) has been added to the euro weight (70.6%), which now amounts to 70.8%.
+a Data have been revised - producer price indices in the period between January 2005 and December 2008 have been recalculated by the CBS according to the NCEA 2007 with the implementa-^a Data have been revised - producer price indices in the period between January 2005 and December 2006 have been recalculated by the CBS according to the NCEA 2007 within the implementa-tion of the NIP 2008 and MIGS 2009 and reduced to the year 2005 (a base year). ^b Preliminary data on producer price indices in the eurozone have been revised by the Eurostat according to the very classification (NACE Rev. 2) and reduced to the year 2005 (a base year). ^b Preliminary data.
+Note: The eurozone related consumer price series includes Greece from 1 January 2001, Slovenia from 1 January 2007, Cyprus and Malta from 1 January 2008 and Slovakia from 1 January 2009, while the producer price series for the entire period includes 16 member states.
+Accordingly, the weight assigned to the Slovenian totar (0.2%) has been added to the euro weight (70.6%), which now amounts to 70.8%.
 The weights assigned to the US dollar, pound sterling and Swiss franc have been kept at 27.2%, 1.0% and 1.0% respectively.